bblingeek/cimg_unit_test/README.md

 TODO
 ----
 1. Organize the tests and name them meaningfully.
-   For eg. Tests for constructors, Tests for getter methods, Tests for setter methods, etc.
+   For eg. Tests for constructors, Tests for getter methods, Tests for setter methods, Tests for mathematical functions, etc.
 2. Document the test code.
 3. Improve code coverage.